 Biosketch

-Jaap D. van Buul is Professor of Vascular Cell Biology by special appointment at the Swammerdam Institute for Life Sciences (SILS) at the University of Amsterdam.
+Jaap D. van Buul is Professor of Vascular Cell Biology at the University of Amsterdam, both at the faculty of Medicine and Life Sciences.
 He did his postdoc in the lab of Prof. Dr. Keith Burridge at the department of Developmental and Cell Biology at the University of North Carolina in Chapel Hill, USA.
 He showed for the first time a functional role for the small GTPase RhoG in TEM.
 In 2009, he co-founded the Dutch Endothelial Biology Society (DEBS), a society that gives a platform to young investigators in the vascular biology field to present their work to a larger audience and currently holds the chair.
 In addition, Prof. Van Buul is the president of the Dutch Society for Cell Biology (DSCB).
 In 2016, he joined the board of the European Vascular Biology Organization (EVBO) and in 2018 became a member of the F1000.
-Currently, Prof. Van Buul runs the Vascular Cell Biology lab at the Amsterdam UMC at the department of Medical Biochemistry.
+Currently, Prof. Van Buul runs the Vascular Cell Biology lab at the Amsterdam UMC at the Department of Medical Biochemistry and is closely affiliated with the Department of Molecular Cytology at the Swammerdam Institute of Life Sciences and LCAM - van Leeuwenhoek Centre for Advanced Microscopy.

 The Van Buul Lab has a long-lasting interest to understand leukocyte transendothelial migration (TEM) process and how the vessel wall manages to maintain its integrity during this event.
 TEM is crucial during several (patho)physiological conditions, such as inflammation, atherosclerosis, but also during homing of hematopoietic stem cells after chemo-/radiotherapy and for cancer cell metastasis.